Report & Present Results to Key Stakeholders

 - Share the report with all key stakeholders.
 Consider hosting an event or workshop for key stakeholders to discuss the study.

-Need help deciding how to best communicate the results of your study to stakeholders?Join the Discussion in the Clean Power Hub Community.
+Need help deciding how to best communicate the results of your study to stakeholders?Post your questions and/or share your expertise in the Clean Power Hub Community